Skip to main content

 What to expect before you commit

-Rough signals only — actual numbers depend on your traffic, team, and configuration.
-Use these to decide whether to scope further.
+Rough signals only.
+Actual numbers depend on your traffic, team, and configuration.
+Use these to decide whether to dig further.

 Time to production